Sydney Mardi Gras

 We also normally do smaller one-off events with Mardi Gras, so check out our Events page or sign up for our newsletter (link at the bottom of this page).

 Registering to ride in Mardi Gras

 Never ridden with us during Mardi Gras?
 There’s some things you’ll need to know.

 - You must be a Full Member of Dykes on Bikes to ride during the Parade (see Membership for more info)

 - Once our memberships have closed for the Parade (normally Fair Day), that’s it.
 We do not take last minute applications (sorry).

-- If you want to take a pillion, they must be female-identified, over 18 years old and be a Pillion/Associate member
+- If you want to take a pillion, they must be female-identified or gender-queer, over 18 years old and be a Pillion/Associate member

 - L and P plate rides can ride in the Parade with us (but you’ll need to attend the Mardi Gras Preparation ride)